alexcvc/NUCLEO-L476RG/README.md

 # NUCLEO-L476RG

-Nucleo Boards Programming with the STM32CubeIDE.
-Projects
+*From Book of Dr Dogan IbrahimNucleo Boards Programming with the STM32CubeIDE Hands-on in more than 50 projects*

+All the projects from the book and not only have been tested.